Faisal-Alotaibi/Faisal-Alotaibi/README.md

 - 👋 Hi, I’m @Faisal-Alotaibi
-- 👀 I’m interested in <> Game devlopment & AI!
+- 👀 I’m interested in <> SWE & AI!
 - 📫 How to reach me <> faisalota@gmail.com

 <!---